 Bluehost is a bit different.
 They are owned by the largest hosting provider in the world (Endurance International).
 They have the resources and capital to fix infrastructure and provide quick solutions.
-However, they also represent and enormous target for hackers.
+However, they also represent an enormous target for hackers.
 Also – due to their size, when things go wrong…they go really wrong.
 In 2016, they had a “spanning tree protocol” issue due to a potential DDoS attack that led to 12+ hours of downtime for millions of accounts.
-They were open and transparent throughout on Twitter and email…but it was an illustration of what happens at that size.
+They were open and transparent throughout the incident on Twitter and email…but it was an illustration of what happens at that size.

 Usability & Onboarding

 Any good product can turn bad quickly if you can’t figure out how to actually use it.
 And this point is especially true with web hosts.

 InMotion, SiteGroun, and Bluehost have fairly straightforward onboarding and good usability.
 They all use cPanel.
 They all maintain similar account portals and they both send out similar onboarding emails.